AMICI-dev/AMICI/doc/development.rst

    create and deploy the new release on Zenodo and PyPI.
    Verify that this was successful.

+7. Bump the version number in `version.txt` back to a development version (e.g., after release "1.1.0", set the version to "1.2.0-dev") and commit this change to ``main``.
+   This ensures that documentation at https://amici.readthedocs.io/en/latest/ will show the correct development version and won't be confused with the latest release, and that models imported with a development version will be marked as such.

 In rare cases, it might be necessary to create a hotfix release for a critical bug in an existing release.
 In this case, create a new branch from the respective tag, apply the fix (usually a backport from ``main``),